pooltogether/v4-docs/docs/design/LiquidationPairs.md

 <img src='/img/v5/yield-liquidation/ValueOfTokenDecreasesVirtualSwap.png' />

-You can see how after multiple swaps the liquidator's prize token price begins to stabilize at the market price:
+You can see how after multiple swaps the liquidator's POOL price begins to stabilize at the market price:

 <img src='/img/v5/yield-liquidation/VirtualSwapLostPortion.png' />